 - Squeeze of fresh lime juice (optional)

-- In large dutch oven, heat the ghee over medium heat.
-Add the onion and saute until translucent, 5 to 7 minutes.
-Add garlic, ginger, curry, allspice, red pepper flakes, salt and pepper.
-Cook, stirring often, for 1 minute.
+- Heat the ghee in a large Dutch oven over medium heat.
+Add the onion and cook until translucent, about 5 to 7 minutes.

-- Divide the lentils between bowls and top with cilantro, hazelnuts, yogurt and a squeeze of lime juice if using.
+- Taste and adjust the salt and pepper.
+Divide among bowls and top with cilantro, chopped hazelnuts, a dollop of yogurt, and a squeeze of lime.